Work-Life Balance: What It Is and How to Achieve It

 A student who forgoes a Friday night party to study for exams

-A lawyer who dedicates extra time to assignments during some periods of the year but who consciously unplugs during others when on holiday
+A lawyer who dedicates extra time to client work during some periods of the year, but who consciously unplugs during others, such as on holiday

-A janitor who crafts their schedule to work specific days so that, on other days, they can take care of their elderly parents
+A custodian who arranges their schedule to work specific days, so they can take care of their elderly parents on the other days

-Your work-life balance can improve your overall well-being, including physical, emotional, and mental health.

-Studies have found that long hours can lead to serious health issues such as ‘impaired sleep, depression, heavy drinking, diabetes, impaired memory, and heart disease’ [1].
-Unfortunately, as such conditions arise, they can also affect our work-life issues, which in turn can exacerbate the conditions themselves, leading to a vicious cycle.
+Studies have found that working long hours can lead to serious health issues, such as fatigue, burnout, stress, depression, occupational injuries, anxiety, absenteeism, and lower quality of work [1].
+Unfortunately, as such conditions arise they can also affect our work-life balance, which in turn can exacerbate the conditions themselves, leading to a vicious and endless cycle.

-While employers and employees may associate long working hours with increased productivity, many researchers say otherwise.
-One report by Stanford University and IZA, for example, found that after workers hit a certain number of hours, their productivity began to decrease as the potential for mistakes and injuries increased [2].
+While employers and employees may associate long working hours with increased productivity, many researchers say otherwise [2].
+For example, it’s been established that productivity in workers isn’t necessarily sacrificed with four-day workweeks [3].

-As a result, achieving a healthy work-life balance can reduce stress, improve emotional states, and increase overall productivity and employers’ bottom lines.
+As a result, it stands to reason that achieving a healthy work-life balance can reduce stress, improve emotional states, and increase overall productivity and employers’ performance.

-The ongoing pandemic has greatly exacerbated stress in India.
-According to a 2021 survey by the insurance broker firm Mercer Marsh, 59 per cent of employees in India reported feeling extremely, highly, or somewhat stressed daily [3].
-Meanwhile, another 2021 report found that the pandemic and school lockdowns negatively impacted students' mental health, especially those from impoverished families who didn’t have access to online classes [4].
+The pandemic greatly exacerbated stress across Canada.
+A 2022 survey by the Angus Reid Institute in partnership with the CBC found that 54 per cent of Canadians said their mental health worsened since March 2020 [4].
+Meanwhile, the CBC has reported that university students are facing unprecedented mental health challenges caused by the pandemic, according to the chairperson for the Nova Scotia branch of the Canadian Federation of Students [5].

-As you work to manage your job responsibilities and personal life, remember that you are not alone, and we’re all facing unique challenges.
-Making life changes is a process that requires repeated adjustment and re-evaluation – perhaps now more than ever.
+As you work to manage your job responsibilities and personal life, remember that you are not alone—we’re all facing unique challenges.
+Making life changes is a process that requires repeated adjustment and re-evaluation, perhaps now more than ever.

-Below, you will find a method for developing a work-life integration approach adapted from research conducted by Ioana Lupu, Mayra Ruiz-Castro, and Bernard Leca.
-In their study, the researchers interviewed 78 professionals about work-life balance and identified a five-step process that helped others achieve theirs [5].
-Below, these steps have been collapsed into a three-step structure to help simplify the process.
-These steps are:
+Below, you’ll find a method for developing a work-life integration approach adapted from research conducted by Ioana Lupu, Mayra Ruiz-Castro, and Bernard Leca.
+In their study, the researchers interviewed 78 professionals about work-life balance and identified a five-step process that helped others achieve theirs [6].
+Below, these steps have been simplified into a three-step process.
+They are:

-As you work through these steps, recall that finding an approach that works for you is a process that will likely require several attempts.
-Rather than being a sign of failure, modulating your approach is an integral part of the process.
+As you work through these steps, remember that finding an approach that works for you is a process that will likely require several attempts.
+Rather than being a sign of failure, modifying your approach is an integral part of the process.

-Understanding how the various parts of your life impact one another is a necessary step in developing a new work-life integration that serves your needs.
+Taking time to understand how the various parts of your life are impacting one another is a necessary step in developing a new work-life integration that serves your needs.

 As you pause to consider your current work-life situation, ask yourself how you feel about your current situation.
-Some questions you might reflect on include:
+Ask yourself these questions to reflect on it:

 Am I committing enough time and energy to people or things that are meaningful to me?